SUBSCRIBE TO OUR NEWSLETTER

 In our analysis, we found that incentives had a big impact on how many requested sessions were ultimately matched and completed—up to a point.

 There’s a threshold you need to provide to get people in the door, but after that, we’ve established a per-hour rate that makes it easy to find a good baseline incentive, which you can adjust to fit your needs.

 Our recommendations are meant to be starting points for a larger conversation about which incentives reap the best results.
 There are factors that the data in this report won’t account for, such as:

 For example, asking users to come to your lab and participate in road-testing for a self-driving car is very different from asking them to join you on a Zoom call for a generative interview.

 We’ve created this report and the Incentive Calculator to help make setting the right incentive amount easier.
 If you're still having trouble recruiting enough participants for studies, consider experimenting with different incentive options to find the one that resonates best with your audience.

-With help from our Analytics team (shoutout to our Senior Data Scientist Hayley Johnson!), we analyzed a sample of nearly 20,000 completed projects recruited and filled with User Interviews within the last year.
+With help from our Analytics team, we analyzed a sample of nearly 20,000 completed projects recruited and filled with User Interviews within the last year.